raafat-hantoush/IH_RH_DA_FT_AUG_2021/Class Materials/Git_GitHub/Labs/lab_git.md

 ### Pair Programming exercise

 Pair yourself with a classmate.
-Send the link to your repository on GitHub to your pair via Slack.
-Now each of you should perform the following set of actions:
+Send the link to your repository on GitHub to your pair.
+Choose which one of your repositories will be the central repository that you both will collaborate on.
+That means ONLY your repository (or your pair's repository) will be the central repository for both of you.

-1. Fork the classmate's repository.
+Now each of you should perform the following set of actions: ( Here we assume that YOUR repository is the central repository that you both will collaborate on)
+("You" means the task is for you, "Your pair" means the task is for your pair).
+1. (YOU) Give access to your pair (with read/write permissions) to be able to collaborate on your repository.
-2. Clone it so you have it locally and you can make changes.
+2. (Your Pair) Clone the central repository so you have it locally and you can make changes.
-3. Create a new branch named `classmate`.
-4. Create a new file with your name (ex. `maya.txt`) and finish the following sentence _I enrolled Ironhack's Data Analytics bootcamp because..._.
+3. (BOTH) Create a new file with your name (ex. `maya.txt`) and finish the following sentence _I enrolled Ironhack's Data Analytics bootcamp because..._.
 When you are done, save the changes.
+4. (BOTH) Update the file "about.txt". first delete its old contents and  each one of you will add small paragraph about his contribution to this project.
+When you are done, save the changes.
 5. Add the changes to git.
+(Make sure that you solve any conflict manually if it appears).
 6. Commit and push changes.
-Now, all the changes should be on your GitHub inside the forked repository.
+Now, all the changes should be on the central repository.
-7. Create a pull request to make changes appear in the original repository.
-8. Merge the branch your classmate created and now everyone's repos should have the original file (`about.txt`) as well as the new one with your classmate's name.

 We hope you enjoyed this activity and learned something new about your classmates! :heart: